-Hall Campus Center (formerly Memorial Gymnasium, given by the citizens of Lynchburg as a World War I memorial, completed and dedicated in 1923; renovated in 1980; renovated again in 2000 to cover the swimming pool to create classrooms and faculty offices for communication studies); renovated in summer 2005 to accommodate numerous student services and the development office; proper name of ballroom is Memorial Ballroom, and the proper name of the balcony is the Terrace.
+Hall Campus Center: formerly Memorial Gymnasium, given by the citizens of Lynchburg as a World War I memorial, completed and dedicated in 1923.
+It was renovated in 1980, and again in 2000 to cover the swimming pool, create classrooms, and faculty offices for communication studies.
+Another round of renovations occurred in summer 2005 to accommodate numerous student services and the development office.
+The proper name of the ballroom is Memorial Ballroom, and the proper name of the balcony is the Terrace.

 Herbarium: The Gwynn Ramsey-Ruskin Freer Herbarium at University of Lynchburg was dedicated April 17, 1999 in memory of Dr. Ruskin S. Freer, LC professor emeritus of botany and biology, and in honor of Dr. Gwynn W. Ramsey, LC professor of biology from 1965-97.
 The facility was established in 1927 by Dr. Freer, who served as its curator until his retirement in 1964.
 Dr. Ramsey was appointed curator in 1967.
 The herbarium includes 64,000 specimens and, as of 2011 (or perhaps earlier), was the second largest collection in the state and largest housed at a private institution of higher learning in Virginia.
 The herbarium was moved to Claytor Nature Study Center in 2006.